intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 ### Connection Methods

-Once you have an account / email received you are ready to start the process to setup our account within the cloud.
+Once you have an account / email received you are ready to start the process to setup your account within the cloud.

 There are different methods of terminal connections.
 Listed below are a few options you can select in choosing which Terminal application tool you would like to use: